 When it comes to other Disney theme parks around the world, almost all begin decorating at the end of the first week in September.
 Most notable here is Disneyland, which typically kicks off its Halloween Time season the Friday in September after Labor Day.

 Now we’re starting to hone in on a date range that makes more sense for Walt Disney World.

 Basically, I’m of two minds about this.
-If my theory is correct about decorations influencing merchandise sales, it’s possible or likely that Magic Kingdom’s fall decor will go up the same day that the 2020 Halloween Collection ends up on the shelves in the Emporium.
-Since Disney’s post about the product line says it’s “coming this month” to Walt Disney World, that could be…literally any day now.
+If my theory is correct about decorations influencing merchandise sales, it’s possible or likely that Magic Kingdom’s fall decor will go up the same day that the Halloween Collection ends up on the shelves in the Emporium, which will at the beginning of August 2024.